-Texas police capture angry, 'hissing' alligator near ATM
+Texas Police Capture Angry, 'Hissing' Alligator Near ATM

 Alligator found under car in Texas desert: ‘a rare sight’

-The warden was able to subdue the alligator and relocate it to a “nearby suitable habitat,” the Facebook post said.
+The warden was able to subdue the alligator and relocate it “to a suitable habitat nearby,” the Facebook post said.

-The Lake Worth Police Department also reminded people not to do that Handle wild animals on their own.
+The Lake Worth Police Department reminds people not to either Manage wild animals On their own.

 Click here to get the Fox News app

-“If you see dangerous animal An animal outside of its normal habitat or in distress, please call us.”
+“If you see A dangerous animal An animal outside of their normal habitat or in danger, please call us.”